 Darn!
 I had nothing to beat that, even if it likely was a gross exaggeration or maybe an outright lie.

-I saw my chance to advance to the next round in the Top That Tragedy Tournament, (Grim Reaper Division) when I had recently had some blood work down as part of my annual physical.
+I saw my chance to advance to the next round in the Top That Tragedy Tournament, (Grim Reaper Division) when I recently had some blood work down as part of my annual physical.
 According to my doctor, it showed elevated lipid levels and a “slightly fatty liver.”

 Personally, I was thrilled to hear the adjective “slightly” in front of the word “fatty” in regard to any part of my body.